bact/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 between a Package and a File, between two Packages, or between one SpdxDocument and another SpdxDocument.

-A relationship can be either directional or non-directional (directionless).

-The direction of a relationship is always from the `from` Element to the `to` Element, as defined in the relationship type entry's description.

-If a relationship is non-directional, the order of the `from` and `to` Elements does not matter.

 ## Metadata

 - name: RelationshipType